The GInsMQTTPlugin is a controller plugin for enabling edge-to-cloud connectivity using the MQTT protocol.

 - Enable: Set the last will feature ON or OFF for this connection.

-- Set retain: If the retained flag is set to true, the broker stores the last will message and the corresponding QoS for that topic.
-A retained message guarantees that newly connected clients receive the last will message instantly.
+- Set retain: If the retained flag is set to true, the broker stores the Last Will message and its associated QoS level for the topic.
+This ensures that newly connected clients receive the message immediately upon subscribing.

 - Message: Text that will be published in the controller's last will message.